jeremybatesDC/vueGridBaseballCard/README.md

 ---

 ### Notes

+dimensions of card: 2.5 x 3.5 in: 6.4 cm by 8.9 cm

+so 320 x 448px but adjusted up to but i went with doing 360 x 504.
+I think because everything dived niceley vertically

 cat paw logo could be over the outline of astate... or, for instance, the outline of brooklyn